 Worse reactions (especially in young children) include trouble breathing, accelerated heart rate, vomiting, drooling and muscle twitching.

 4. Scorpions are fierce and ruthless hunters

 Scorpions have allegiance to no one!
 They'll attack insects, other scorpions and even family members.

 They are very patient hunters, sitting for hours in one spot, still as water, waiting for victims to come too close.
-A scorpion will then snatch a cricket (or other insect) with lightning speed as its tail hammers down with paralyzing blows.
-Once the scorpion's meal is motionless, it will be torn apart by the scorpion's pincers.
+A scorpion will then snatch it's prey with lightning speed as its tail hammers down with paralyzing blows.
+Once the scorpion's meal is motionless, it will be torn apart by the pincers.

 Then things get nasty.

-Scorpions have strong juices in their mouths they spit on those pieces that help melt them into a chunky soup the scorpion will eat/drink.
+Scorpions have strong juices in their mouths they spit on those pieces that help melt them into a chunky soup the scorpion will then consume.
 Yum!

 Scorpions have a very interesting mating dance when it's time to reproduce.
 Before mating, males will grab the female's pincer in his pincer and move around in a seemingly choreographed dance.
 After the dance and the deed are done, females grow their young inside them for several months to a year.

 The brood is made up of around 25-50 babies that are born live.
 They crawl out of the female and then crawl to the top of her back.
 They stay on her back for about three weeks before they attempt to give life a try on their own.